 Top 5 Mistakes Parents Make When Traveling with Kids (and how you can avoid them)

 I get it, vacations are expensive and you want to get as much out of the experience as possible.
 The most bang for your buck so to say.
-But, like most things in life vacationing is really about the quality of the time you spend together versus the quantity of activities and attractions you cross off your “must do” list.
+But, like most things in life vacationing is really about the quality of the time you spend together versus the number of activities and attractions you cross off your “must-do” list.

 I recommend planning no more than one activity per day actually.
 Or if you are at a theme park maybe 4 total rides for the day.
 This is because it gives you some structure so that you get out and do something each day but it also leaves you enough time to take it slow, to be present with each other, and to re-connect which really should be the point of your vacation anyway, right?
 Scheduling your vacation days this way also allows time to add in some spontaneous moments as well, which are always a welcomed addition.